thelfer/tfel/docs/mfront/stress-potentials/Hooke.md

 ## Enforcement of the plane stress conditions: computation of the axial strain

-If the user has explicitly specified that the axisymmetric generalised plane stress modelling hypothesis must be supported by the behaviour using the `@ModellingHypothesis` keyword or the `@ModellingHypotheses` keyword, this support is performed by automatically introducing an additional state variable: the axial strain.
+If the user has explicitly specified that the axisymmetric generalized plane stress modeling hypothesis must be supported by the behavior using the `@ModellingHypothesis` keyword or the `@ModellingHypotheses` keyword, this support is performed by automatically introducing an additional state variable: the axial strain.
 The associated variable